delinde/luya/docs/guide/lesson-module.md

 # How to create a LUYA module

 In this lesson we are going to create a module which handles all basic needs for maintaining a simple address book.
-We will create the module, learn about the CRUD interface, establish an URL route and learning about the two ways of a possible module frontend presentation.
+We will create the module, learn about the CRUD interface, establish an URL route and learn about the two ways of a possible module for the adress book frontend presentation.

 Our starting point is a fresh [LUYA kickstarter installation](https://luya.io/guide/install).